 V. Once the FAFSA, Interview, and Promissory Notes are completed, the information you submitted will be verified.
 It will take 5-7 weeks to complete the loan process once you have signed the necessary documents.
 You will receive by email an “Awards Notification” from the VFAO.
 It will indicate the amount of Student Federal Aid awarded, and the date the loan will disburse to the University.
 You should review the Awards Notification to verify the amount you will receive each term, and the dates the loan will disburse to USA.
 Save this Awards Letter for future reference.

-*The Summer federal loans are expected to disburse to the University on 5/7/2013 and refunds will be ready on 5/10/2013.
+*See the Disbursement Calendar on the Financial Aid web page to know when loans are expected to disburse to the University.
 However, if you apply late, these dates do not apply, and loans will disburse after they are approved.

 3. What is the University’s Federal School Code?